ryanmmhmm/packaging-problem/readme.md

 # Assumptions:
 * All currency is in CAD denoted by a $
-* All input is recieved in the form of strings for corresponding keys and must be parsed by the program
+* All input is recieved in the form of a Hash will string values for corresponding keys and must be parsed by the program
-* Each attribute input (string) must be passed through a filter to ensure that the format of the input can be managed by the program, in the case that poorly formatted input is provided.
+* Each attribute input (string) must be passed through a filter to ensure that the format of the input can be managed by the program, in the case that poorly formatted input is provided
 * The cost attribute will always be referenced as a floating point number with two decimals
 * The people attribute will always be referenced as an integer
 * The property_type attribute will always be all lowercase and will have no spaces
+* properly formatted total price for each quote is available through the `formatted_total_price` method